epsanchezma/pagexduty/README.md

 ## License

-exlug is copyright (c) 2015 Ride Group Inc and contributors.
+pagexduty is copyright (c) 2015 Ride Group Inc and contributors.

 The source code is released under the MIT License.